Enabling Lie-Algebraic Classical Simulation beyond Free Fermions: Preliminaries

+Higher-order products can be treated analogously in the generic $\gsim$ formulation by propagating higher-order tensors, although the cost grows quickly with correlator order.
+In special Lie-algebraic settings, additional structure can reduce this cost: for highest-weight or generalized coherent input states, Wick-type Cartan--Weyl normal-ordering techniques can evaluate fixed-order correlators of algebra elements without explicitly storing the full higher-order tensor~\cite{Somma.2006-EfficientSolvabilityHamiltonians}.
+More generally, one may also work in polynomial-dimensional invariant operator subspaces beyond $i\g$.
+See Refs.~\cite{Goh.2025-LiealgebraicClassicalSimulations,Somma.2006-EfficientSolvabilityHamiltonians} for details.

-\cref{fig:g-sim-outline} summarizes the main algorithmic components of $\gsim$.
-The best-known basis-independent complexity bounds for the individual steps are collected in \cref{tab:gsimcomplexities}, with details in Appendix~\ref{appsec:gsimcomplexity}.
+\cref{fig:g-sim-outline} summarizes the main algorithmic components of $\gsim$. \cref{tab:gsimcomplexities} collects schematic representation-agnostic complexity bounds expressed in terms of $t_{\mathrm{com}}$ and $t_{\mathrm{li}}$; details are given in Appendix~\ref{appsec:gsimcomplexity}.
 For conciseness, we write $d=\dim(\g)$ and separate \emph{preprocessing}, which constructs a basis and the adjoint data required for propagation, from \emph{main simulation}, which propagates $\mathbf{e}^{(\mathrm{in})}$ and evaluates exact expectation values and gradients for given circuit parameters.
+Note that ``basis construction'' refers to the algorithmic task of computing the Lie closure of a finite generator set and extracting a basis of the resulting DLA.
+If a suitable basis of the relevant algebra or invariant operator subspace is already known analytically, then this part of the preprocessing can be omitted, and one only needs to express the generators, input data, and observables in that basis and compute the corresponding representation elements.

 While the original proposal of $\gsim$~\cite{Goh.2025-LiealgebraicClassicalSimulations} emphasizes that operator evaluation in the adjoint space is efficient once a polynomial-dimensional algebra and its adjoint data are available, the practical bottleneck is often preprocessing: constructing a suitable basis representation and computing the required structure constants at scale.
 A main technical contribution of this paper is to develop symmetry-adapted or subspace-adapted representations and primitives that make this preprocessing efficient for broad families of polynomial DLAs, with explicit emphasis on optimizing $t_{\mathrm{com}}$ and $t_{\mathrm{li}}$ in settings where naive Pauli expansions are in general disadvantageous (e.g., exponential).